Broken Sword: Shadow of the Templars – The Director's Cut: Plot

 The game opens in Paris, a day before the original game's start, with journalist Nicole Collard receiving a request to go to the Palais-Royal, to interview a famous media tycoon and potential candidate for President of France, Pierre Carchon.
 A mime hangs around outside Carchon's home, but Nico ignores him and goes on inside the house.
 She meets Carchon's wife, Imelda, as well as Carchon, who reveals that he knew Nico's father, Thierry Collard, very well.
 Soon, there is a noise in the drawing room; Carchon investigates only to be shot.
 Nico rushes to the scene to see the mime over Pierre's corpse.
 She is knocked to the ground before she can do anything and wakes up to find Imelda going to call the police.

 After persuading her that she wants to find the truth and help, Imelda allows Nico to access Carchon's room, which contains an elephant carving –the same as one Nico received from her father, who had carved it himself, and a stone cylinder, which contained a hidden letter code.
 On Carchon's corpse, Nico discovers a ticket stamped "Bâteaux de la Conciergerie" and goes to investigate the dock where the Conciergerie was.
 By using the letters on the cylinder, she discovers a secret office area where Carchon and many others met for business.
 After she writes her story up, her editor Ronnie tells her to drop it, at which Nico becomes angry.
 However, she receives a mysterious phone call from a man called Plantard, who tells her he needs to speak to her about her story.

-The next day, the American tourist George Stobbart witnesses a terrorist attack at a cafe in Paris, during which a clown steals an old man's briefcase and detonates a bomb.
+The next day, the American tourist George Stobbart witnesses an assassination at a cafe in Paris, during which a clown steals an old man's briefcase and detonates a bomb.
 Soon after, George meets Nicole who is photographing the scene.
 George investigates the area to help Nicole gather information about the attack.
 He finds the clown's discarded nose and learns that a man was seen escaping with a briefcase.
 After Nicole discovers the address of a costume shop inside the clown nose, George learns from that shop's owner that the nose had been purchased by a man named Khan.